timbergus/webpack-test/README.md

 This is a test to see how WebPack works with [Angular](https://angularjs.org/) and [Redux](https://github.com/rackt/redux) using [ES2015](http://www.ecma-international.org/ecma-262/6.0/) with [Babel](https://babeljs.io/).

 To make it works, just open a terminal and type `npm run dev`.
-We also have tests with `npm test`.
-And to obtain a production app, run `npm run prod`.
+We also have tests with `npm test` and documentation con `npm run docs`.

 Then use this [link](http://localhost:8080) to visit your local app url.

+To obtain a production app, run `npm run prod`.

+To see code coverage for tests, open `coverage/lcov-report/index.html` using a browser.

 ## Contents